The Hon. Clarence A. Buskirk, C.S., of St. Louis, Missouri

 The man-made dogma that God employs evil to accomplish good has too long led men to imitate what they have supposed to be the divine example; to use evil means and agencies, thus deceiving themselves with the pretext that thereby they could accomplish good.
 We best prove, not only our higher understanding of God, but we also best prove our love of God, by our love of what is good, because God is good.

 To the great lethargic masses of men and women it may seem easier to crook the elbow and lift a spoon to the mouth than it is to think rightly.
 Some people find it easier to let others act as the keepers of their conscience, forgetful that each of us individually is responsible for himself; but all such indolence is a crime against ourselves and against our fellow-sufferers.
 This indolence can never help us to strike from fettered human consciousness the rusty manacles of false belief, and to realize the prophecy of Jesus, "Ye shall know the truth, and the truth shall make you free."
 The Founder of the Christian Science movement has recognized and met the necessity for restoring Christianity to a basis that is profoundly spiritual, and that eliminates all materialistic and pagan falsehoods; that is practical and humanitarian, adequate to all our needs, all our distresses; that is intellectual and logical throughout its doctrine and practice.

 [Delivered April 10, 1906, at Symphony Hall in Boston, Massachusetts, under the auspices of The Mother Church, The First Church of Christ, Scientist, in Boston, and published in The Christian Science Journal, May 1906.
-A longer version of this lecture is available on this site, with the title Christian Science: The Gospel of Love.]
+The introduction was published in the Christian Science Sentinel, April 21, 1906.
+An earlier and longer version of this lecture is available on this site, with the title Christian Science: The Gospel of Love.]